Previous chapter: Prologue

 Kieran's message breaks me out of my reverie.

-To Kieran: 20 minutes.
-Need to see pops first.
+From Jaz To Kieran: 20 minutes.
+Need to see Pops first.

 Playing: "Lo/Hi" by The Black Keys

 I pull up my reading and come back to "22nd Century, the First Half: Stream Tech".
-My favorite textbook from uni.
-I start with the introduction as the first book of my sabbatical.
+My favorite textbook from uni, and it's not even my major.
+I start reading the introduction to the first book of my sabbatical.

 I hop off the shuttle after a few stops and make my way down the lightly-packed hallways toward the entrance of the Meadow.
 It's one of the low-tech habitats, so I power off most of my augments, Music paused, reset my eyes and hair color to noModHuman.
 The light over the door changes from red to green and I enter.